infectiousdisease-langelier-lab/LRTI_FABP4_GPT4_classifier/README.md

 We first tested our method in the discovery cohort, called mBAL.
 After this, we tested the method in an independent validation cohort, called COMET.

+## Hardware and run time

+The code was run on an M1 Pro Macbook with 16GB of RAM.
+We expect each R markdown notebook takes fewer than 5 minutes to run.

 ## Code

 All analyses were done with R v4.3.2.
 The analyses and figures in the manuscript could be reproduced by running the script [classifier.Rmd](classifier.Rmd).